newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 ---
-notesMd: >-
-  * h2 and h3 look the same.
-Spencer would like us to still use h3.
-Ideally we want h2 and h3 to be visually differentiated. **Will need to update this once the issue is resolved**

-  * 7.30: updated after Regina's review

-  * 8.7: ready to be published; will need an onboarding (essential) question added: "will you use sodium pentobarbital for animal euthanasia?"
+notesMd: 'will need an onboarding (essential) question added: "will you use sodium pentobarbital for animal euthanasia?"'
 id: animal-shelter-cds
 filename: animal-shelter-cds
 displayname: animal-shelter-cds